Tim Zercie, Das Blumenfeuer, 2019, Sewn fabric aluminum rod and hangers, 78 x 72 in (198x183cm)

 The titles of these exhibited paintings invite further intrigue.
 Some resonate like a glib answer to a question spoken between close friends.
 Others are like notes, and reminders that have a subliminal familiarity, that almost complete the experience of viewing, by returning you to your own subconscious order.

 Lucy Mink, b.
 1968, was recently included in Color We’ll, Curated by Alex Allenchey, at Barney Savage Gallery.
 She was a grant recipient for the Pollock-Krasner Foundation in 2012, and has since been exhibited in New York and Brooklyn.
 She is the upcoming artist-in-residence at Dartmouth College, NH, and will be exhibited at Dartmouth’s Jaffe-Friede Gallery, Fall 2018.

-Lucy Mink, On Top of It, oil on linen, 24 x 20 inches (61x51cm) contact for information
+Lucy Mink, On Top of It, oil on linen, 24 x 20 inches (61x51cm) Inquire about this artwork

 (above) First Hangouts, 20 x 24 inches (51x61cm), oil on canvas.
 If You Want It, 20 x 24 inches (51x61cm), oil on linen.